mchacher/mchacher.github.io/_posts/2020-03-02-welcome-to-jekyll.markdown

 	cd $(bundle show minimal-mistakes-jekyll)
 	cp -r _sass /path/to/site

-The file `_sass/_reset.scss` is defining 3 levels of `font-size`, respectively medium, large and x-large.
+The file `_sass//minimal-mistakes/_reset.scss` is defining 3 levels of `font-size`, respectively medium, large and x-large.
 This is then used in all `*.scss`.
+I update the font-size as followed:

 {% highlight html %}
+File: _sass/_reset.scss
   @include breakpoint($medium) {
     font-size: 13px;
   }

   @include breakpoint($large) {
-    font-size: 15px;
+    font-size: 14px;
   }

   @include breakpoint($x-large) {
-    font-size: 18px;
+    font-size: 15px;
   }
 {% endhighlight %}

 Once this file has been edited, you should see the font size reduced in your page.

+I did further modification, since even with these modification of the font sizes, I was not satisfied.
+A couple of file were updated:
+* `_sass/minimal-mistakes/_archive.scss`
+* `_sass/minimal-mistakes/_base.scss`
+* `_sass/minimal-mistakes/_navigation.scss`
+* `_sass/minimal-mistakes/_page.scss`
+* `_sass/minimal-mistakes/_variables.scss`